voicegain/platform/how-to/edge-on-hardware/Edge-Deploy-UServer24.md

 This will automatically start the server and update the local firewall to permit SSH connections over port 22.

 ## <a name="step7"></a>Step 7: Create Cluster on VoiceGain
-> **System Provisioning Considerations:** For the sake of simplicity; the remainder of this guide will assume we are solely using the Ubuntu system we have just installed to access the Voicegain Console UI and complete all the remaining steps.
-However, it is entirely possible to complete this remotely via SSH (as mentioned in the previous step).
-You can, then, create the Cluster on the Voicegain portal from the system of your choosing and paste the EZInitCommand to the Ubuntu system over SSH.
+> **System Provisioning Considerations:** As we are now using Ubuntu Server; there is not a Desktop Environment by default.
+As such, we will be using SSH so we can copy and paste into our terminal.
+For the sake of simplicity; the guide is assuming that you are on a Desktop with a browser and SSH access to the Edge Cluster.

-1. On your new Ubuntu system: open Firefox and go to: https://console.voicegain.ai
+1. On your desktop system; go to: https://console.voicegain.ai
 2. If you do not have a developer account, you would need to sign up first.
 Detailed instructions are provided [here](https://www.voicegain.ai/post/how-to-signup-for-a-developer-account-and-start-using-voicegain-voice-ai).
 3. Log in to the console and go to the "[Edge Deployment](https://console.voicegain.ai/specific/edge-deployments)" view.
 Click "**+ ADD**" and name your Cluster and choose **EZ Setup**.